 Visit the ISEP Directory Page for more info

 Visit the ISEP Home Page

-- Students will earn transfer credit from The University of Chester.
+Students will earn transfer credit from University of Chester.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
-Students must complete the coursework during this program according to the established guidelines by The University of Chester.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+Students must complete the coursework during this program according to the established guidelines by University of Chester.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the UK Education Abroad Academic Credit website.